bandprotocol/bandchain-docs-archived/docs/integration-tools/falcon/getting-started.md

 - [Oracle script](/custom-script/oracle-script/introduction.html)
 - [Data source](/custom-script/data-source/introduction.html)

-For requesting data from BandChain on the smart contract, you have to deploy both of them in the BandChain first so that your smart contract can specify the `oracle_script_id` when sending the request.
+For requesting data from BandChain, you have to deploy both of them in the BandChain first so that your Falcon program can specify the `oracle_script_id` when sending the request.

 ### Step 2: Prepare Consumer contract